bcgov/hets/openshift/README.md

 Secrets
 -------

-Secrets must be manually added to the environment, using an account that has the authority to add secrets.
+The application relies on a number of secrets that must be loaded into the environment, using an account that has the authority to add secrets.

 There are several secret files used by the application:

-**Users.json**
+**users.json**
 `[
 {
 "active": true,